As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 |Side view||It Will be similar to the front view||Lab-grown: Will have a columnar structure.
 Assembled stones: Doublet is composed of two different materials triple – composed of three different layers.|

 |Presence of black or brown points (soot)||No inclusions should be found in untreated natural opal.||Soot inclusions are a sign of treated natural opal.
 (Some people do not think it is fake, but this kind of treatment should be disclosed to every person).|

 |UV light||Fluorescence||Synthetic opals do not fluoresce under UV light.|

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

 - Gemstone & Crystal Properties (Quick Study Home)

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 Natural opals are gemstones of the best appearance and the most intriguing optical effect.
 Because of the high demand for opals, fakes are extremely widespread.

-People usually run into plastics substituents and assembled stones, which are easy to identify with minimum effort.
-In cases with lab-grown fake opals, it is far more complicated, and it’s always better to ask a professional gemologist‘s assistance.
+People usually run into plastic substituents and assembled stones, which are easy to identify with minimum effort.
+In cases with lab-grown fake opals, it is far more complicated, and it’s always better to ask for a professional gemologist‘s assistance.

 TIP: Not only opals but also other rare rocks are often sold fake.
-Therefore, knowing how to distinguish real rocks from fake ones.
-Find out more about real vs. fake selenite and agate in the articles below:
+Find out more about the differences between real and fake selenite and agate in the articles below: